back to Jitbit Blog home About this blog

 Help desk integrations with other business tools

 Your company already runs dozens of tools — email, Slack or Teams, project management, HR systems, monitoring.
-An internal help desk needs to plug into all of them.
+Employee support has to plug into all of them.

 The integrations that matter most for internal IT: